Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Best VPNs for Torrenting

-We’ve listed a trio of great VPNs for torrenting below, avoiding US-owned services that could face issues in the future.
+We’ve listed a trio of the best VPNs for torrenting below, avoiding US-owned services that could face issues in the future.
 They all have no data caps, and offer great speeds on servers that don’t log user data.

 Best of all, NordVPN is based in privacy-friendly Panama, which bodes well for users seeking protection from government surveillance.